 \section{Mock distributions: simple models}

-For testing the performance of \relensing\ we apply the reconstruction to two mock lenses, modeled by means of Non singular Isothermal Spheres (NIS for short).
-Below we describe how the mock catalogues are created, and discuss the outcomes from their corresponding reconstructions.
+For testing the performance of \relensing\ we apply the reconstruction to two mock lenses, modeled by means of Non-singular Isothermal Spheres (NIS for short).
+Below, we describe how the mock catalogues are created, and discuss the outcomes from their corresponding reconstructions.